matbonfanti/crisprseq/docs/output/screening.md

 </details>

-[nf-gpt](https://github.com/nextflow-io/nf-gpt) is a early version Nextflow based experimental plugin.
+[nf-gpt](https://github.com/nextflow-io/nf-gpt) is a Nextflow experimental plugin.
 It allows the user to submit prompts to various OpenAI GPT models.

 ## MultiQC